-In America, the prevailing mental health disorder is anxiety, and affects up to 40 million people annually.
-Although it is treatable, only a small number (36.9%) will receive medical care.
-Children between the ages of 13 and 18 are also affected; with statistics stating that 25.1% of all children have an anxiety disorder in the United States.
-Research has also show that it is not uncommon for those that have anxiety, to also have or to lead to depression.
+In America, the prevailing mental health disorder is anxiety, which affects up to 40 million people annually.
+Although it is treatable, only a small number (36.9 percent) will receive medical care.
+Children between the ages of 13 and 18 are also affected; in the U.S., 25.1 percent of all children have an anxiety disorder.
+Research shows that it is not uncommon for those who have anxiety to also experience depression.

-There is some also some evidence to suggest that cannabis could help promote sleep in people suffering from a sleep disorder.
-Studies into the effects of cannabis on sleep are ongoing, but so far the findings appear to be promising.
+There is also some evidence that cannabis could help promote sleep in people suffering from a sleep disorder.
+Studies into the effects of cannabis on sleep are ongoing, but findings thus far are promising.